GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Here’s how to implement these strategies immediately:

 Day 1-2: Audit your current revision approach.
 What techniques are you using?
-Are they passive (reading, highlighting) or active (testing, recall)?
+Are they passive — reading, highlighting — or active — testing, recall?
+Be honest with yourself.

 Week 2: Add spaced repetition.
 Start reviewing yesterday’s material before learning today’s.
-This doesn’t require fancy apps—just a system.
+This doesn’t require fancy apps — just a system you’ll stick with.

 Week 3: Create your revision timetable.
 Now that you know which techniques work for you, schedule them across all subjects.